fbpx

 While Melody the clown had just about everyone on their feet dancing before lunch was served.

-For anyone thinking about volunteering, there are CVS opportunities available across the region in Bundaberg, Monto, Gayndah, Childers and Gin Gin.
+For anyone thinking about volunteering, there are ACVVS opportunities available across the region in Bundaberg, Monto, Gayndah, Childers and Gin Gin.

-Regardless of skill set, CVS love engaging with people with varied backgrounds and welcome all volunteers as valued members of our team.
+Regardless of skill set, ACVVS love engaging with people with varied backgrounds and welcome all volunteers as valued members of our team.

 By Tanya O'Shea, IMPACT Community Services' Managing Director